Low-light Pedestrian Detection in Visible and Infrared Image Feeds: Issues and Challenges: Conclusion

 \section{Conclusion}

-Pedestrian detection is challenging, particularly in low-light environments, where the visible images provide limited information, increasing the likelihood of misinterpreting pedestrians and other objects.
-Advances in artificial intelligence and computational resources have sparked industrial and academic interest in improving low-light pedestrian detection.
-Techniques leveraging thermal, LiDAR, or FIR sensors have shown success in real-world applications.
-This study reviews key articles on image fusion methods that combine visible and infrared spectrum data to enhance pedestrian detection.
-Detection algorithms and image fusion techniques are systematically categorized and discussed, alongside a summary of benchmark datasets widely used in pedestrian detection and tracking research.
-Future work aims to benchmark these detection algorithms on resource-limited hardware platforms to support practical applications.
+Detecting pedestrians is always a difficult task, especially in low-light situations.
+The regular RGB images contain relatively little information that can lead to misinterpretation of pedestrians and other objects.
+Due to advancements in artificial intelligence and computational resources, pedestrian detection in low-light environments has received industrial-academic interest.
+For example, using the information from thermal, LiDAR, or FIR sensors has been shown to be quite successful in real-world pedestrian detection-based applications.
+This study has reviewed several key articles that focus on the fusion of regular visible spectrum and infrared spectrum-based images.
+The image fusion techniques and pedestrian detection algorithms are systematically categorized and discussed objectively.
+This study also summarizes the important benchmark datasets that have been widely used by the research community in the field of pedestrian detection and tracking.
+The future direction of this study will include benchmarking the pedestrian detection algorithms on resource-limited hardware platforms for practical applications.